LEADING OFF: Mets, Yankees having painful road trips - WTMJ

 Britton is on the 60-day injured list after surgery March 15 to remove a bone chip from is elbow.

 Yankees center fielder Aaron Hicks was put on the 10-day injured list Sunday, retroactive to Thursday, after tearing a tendon sheath in his left wrist.
-Hicks is back in New York getting treatment at Yankee Stadium.
+Hicks is back in New York getting treatment.

 PUNCHY